 CLICK ON PICTURE TO WATCH VIDEO REPORT

-Critics of Trump are often unable to recognize his leadership strengths because they are blinded by his personality quirks, large ego, and his obsession with self-promotion.One rather eloquent description of Trump’s temperament and its effect on his ability to govern pretty much sums up the left’s view of the president’s first 150 days in office:
+Critics of Trump are often unable to recognize his leadership strengths because they are blinded by his personality quirks, narcissistic behavior, and his obsession with self-promotion.One rather eloquent description of Trump’s temperament and its effect on his ability to govern pretty much sums up the Left’s view of the president’s first 150 days in office:

 Trump has been ruled by compulsions, obsessions and vindictiveness, expressed nearly daily on Twitter.
 He has demonstrated an egotism that borders on solipsism.
 His political skills as president have been close to nonexistent… His White House is divided, incompetent and chaotic… [And] his legislative agenda has gone nowhere.
 He is dead to the poetry of language and to the nobility of the political enterprise, viewing politics as conquest rather than as service.

-There is no question that Trump has a large ego and he can come off as rather brash at times, but we need a fighter in the Oval Office.
+There is no question that Trump has an inflated ego (It’s yuge!), and he can come off as rather brash at times, but we need a fighter in the Oval Office.
 Would you rather have someone who projects confidence or indecisiveness?
 Remember, whether we are talking about foreign policy, domestic affairs, or the economy, perception matters.
 In all three arenas, the line of contrast between Trump and Obama is clear.
 As for the economy, if Americans have faith that the economy is sound, or on the way to recovery, conditions improve and the economy becomes fluid.
 This is why Trump bragged about an increase in jobs and record highs in the stock market at last week’s Cedar Rapids rally: to show that his economic policies work.
 We don’t have time for any more losing.
+The time for failure and half measures is over.
 We need Trump to win.

 While the president’s oratory may not be as polished as his predecessor, his charisma, coupled with his uncanny ability to persuade and connect with people, is unprecedented.
-His approach to governing may be unconventional; it may even seem chaotic at times, but there is a method to his madness.
-A strategic thinker, Trump understands the big picture and how all the pieces fit together.
+His approach to governing may be unconventional; it may even seem chaotic at times, but there is method to his madness.
+A strategic thinker, Trump understands the big picture and how all the pieces fit together in an intricately complex political puzzle with global ramifications.
 True, as a non-politician, he is figuring things out as he goes along, but minor setbacks will not keep him from achieving his goals, and he is a fast learner.
-It’s all a chess game to him.
+It’s all a chess match to him.
+Trump will be judged by his endgame.
 He will rely on his instincts, and if his instincts happen to fail him, he will adjust his dope and try again.
 Ultimately, his aim will be true.

 In terms of political skills, Trump has proven to be quite adept.
 He is building coalitions and changing minds on Capitol Hill.
-Even never Trumpers will have to reconsider their strategies to defeat Trump at all costs and begin to realize that it is in their best interest to support him.
-If we take a look at what he has actually accomplished in his first 5 months in office (and the list grows longer each day), Trump is actually one of the most effective political leaders we have had in recent memory.
+Even Never Trumpers will have to reconsider their strategies to defeat Trump at all costs and begin to realize that it is in their best interest to work with him.
+If we take a look at what he has actually accomplished in his first five months in office (and the list grows longer each day), Trump is actually one of the most effective political leaders we have had in recent memory.

 This brings us to one of his most important decisions, one often overlooked but essential to economic growth: deregulation.
 According to his January mandate, for every new federal regulation, two have to be eliminated.
-This is exactly the type of forward thinking we need to scale back on big government and put the power back into the hands of the people.
+This is exactly the type of forward thinking we need to scale back on big government and put the power back into the hands of the people directly affected by overbearing legislature and growth retarding policies that restrict investment opportunities.

 In every way that matters, Trump is getting it done.
 One of my favorite pictures of Trump was snapped shortly after taking the oath of office.
 He is shown sitting at his desk in the Oval with stacks of papers on it, talking on the phone and surrounded by advisors.
 Was it a little messy?
 Perhaps.
 Unorganized?
 Maybe.
 But, it was the depiction of a man who came to the office to roll up his sleeves and get to work.